LiAngelo Ball: College career

 Ball was a consensus three-star recruit.
 247Sports.com ranked him outside of their top-200 recruits nationally and as the 50th-best shooting guard in his class.
 Having already committed to play for the UCLA Bruins as a high school sophomore, Ball signed a letter of intent on November 2, 2016, and enrolled at the University of California, Los Angeles on June 1, 2017.
 He was projected to be a reserve for during his 2017–18 freshman season for UCLA.
 He played his only game with the Bruins in the preseason on November 1, 2017, against NCAA Division II team Cal State Los Angeles, scoring 11 points.

 On November 7, 2017, days before UCLA's regular season opener against Georgia Tech overseas in Shanghai, Ball and two other freshman teammates were arrested in Hangzhou for allegedly stealing sunglasses from a Louis Vuitton store at a high-end shopping center near their team hotel.
-The trio potentially faced a fine and three to ten years in prison but were soon released from custody; Ball and his teammates thanked then-President Donald Trump for helping secure their release.
+The trio potentially faced a fine and three to ten years in prison but were soon released from custody; Ball and his teammates thanked President Donald Trump for helping secure their release.
 Ball was suspended indefinitely from the UCLA basketball program following the incident.

 On December 4, he announced that he planned to withdraw from UCLA; his father LaVar had grown frustrated over the length of the suspension.
 Had Ball stayed at UCLA, he would have remained suspended for the rest of the season.